malejaps/my_QA_guide/BugTracking/bug-tracking.md

 - **Reopened:** tester review the issue resolved and some is not ok

 # Bug's status, tags and categories:
-Issues/Bugs should have a categorie or tag to know their importance, impact and how fast it should be resolved.
+Issues/Bugs should have categories or tags to know their importance, impact and how fast it should be resolved.

 ### Closed Status
 If an issue is closed, there is a second status to explain why it was closed: